-Applicant teams, consisting of tenure-line faculty, should represent different humanities disciplines and should explain how their proposed topic will interface with the larger humanities community or the university.
-Applications of up to three single-spaced pages should sketch the following: key intellectual questions of the proposed topic, their contemporary public relevance, and their appeal across diverse disciplines or publics, possible features or initiatives of the proposed program, including possible visiting speakers and/or other special opportunities, events, or structures the applicants’ qualifications, including past, ongoing or proposed research, whether individual or collaborative broad details of the proposed Altman undergraduate course a list of Miami faculty, working in and beyond the humanities, whose work might intersect with the topic and who might consider applying.
-It is not necessary to contact or recruit faculty, only to demonstrate that the topic will attract a critical mass of participants.
-Applicants are encouraged to review details of previous programs, but also to propose new ideas.
-The Altman Program is intended to encourage creativity and need not replicate previous programs in its structure.
-The program is open to tenured and tenure-track faculty.
-Junior faculty applicants should briefly address potential concerns that the program could slow their progress toward tenure.
-Interested faculty are strongly encouraged to meet with the director of the Humanities Center to discuss their ideas for the program.
-Applications should be submitted to email@example.com no later than the deadline, November 6, 2020.
+The center invites applications from pairs of tenure-line faculty representing different humanities disciplines.
+Applications should outline the scope, significance, and salience of the topic, the major questions to be addressed, and how the program might address the needs of the humanities, the community, or the university.
+Applications should sketch the following: key intellectual issues of the proposed topic; their contemporary public relevance and their appeal across diverse disciplines or publics; possible features or initiatives of the proposed program, including possible visiting speakers and/or other special opportunities, events, or structures; the applicants’ qualifications, including past, ongoing or proposed research; the broad outlines of a proposed, team-taught course for advanced undergraduates; a list of Miami faculty, in and beyond the humanities, whose work might intersect with the topic and who might be valuable contributors to the program.
+It is not necessary to contact or recruit facult in advance, only to suggest that the topic could attract a critical mass of participants.
+Applicants are encouraged to review previous programs, but the Altman Program is intended to encourage creativity and new programs need not replicate previous ones in structure.
+Junior faculty applicants should seek approval of their chairs and briefly address potential concerns that the program could slow their progress toward tenure.
+Interested faculty are strongly encouraged to meet with the director of the Humanities Center to discuss their ideas for the program or to gain advice on potential collaborators.
+Applications should be submitted as a single PDF document titled “[Applicants' Last Names] 2020 Altman Application.pdf” to email@example.com by the deadline specified on the Faculty Opportunities page.

 How to Join the Altman Program as an Altman Faculty Scholar